gabrielaweb-com/python-fundamentals/README.md

 ## ✦ About

-This repository contains practical projects and exercises developed to strengthen my Python programming fundamentals.
+This repository contains practical Python projects developed to strengthen programming logic, data manipulation and computational skills.

-The activities focus on programming logic, data manipulation and the development of solutions using Python.
+The projects were developed using Python notebooks and environments focused on learning and experimentation.

 ---

 ## ✦ Projects

-◦ Project 01 — Python Fundamentals
+◦ Project 01 — Python Project

-◦ Project 02 — Python Fundamentals
+◦ Project 02 — Python Project

-◦ Project 03 — Python Fundamentals
+◦ Project 03 — Python Project

-◦ Project 04 — Python Fundamentals
+◦ Project 04 — Python Project

 ---